d-bl/MAE-gf/docs/variants.md

 ![rose ground][p-roseground]

 ### Changing corners
-An easy way to make a variant on a Rose ground, is by changing the corner stitches, indicated in purple in the picture above.
+An easy way to make variants on a Rose ground, is by changing the corner stitches, indicated in purple in the picture above.
 See the following examples of the same rose ground.
 Of course, there are more possibilities, e.g. <span class="stch">lctcr</span> and <span class="stch">rctcl</span>.
 The first two examples, without a cross at the corners, are a diamond net ground.

 [![nothing][p-x]][0502-O]
 [![twist][p-t]][0501-O]